- How To Prevent Ingrown Hairs

 Aftercare products are essential if you want to prevent irritation.
 Look out for cooling solutions that contain camomile or aloe vera as these will ensure a healthier grow-back environment for both the hair and skin.

-Once you've mastered the art of a clean shave, and checked out our guide to women's razors for tips, try out some of the 7 best smelling body lotions that have us drooling.
+Once you've mastered the art of a clean shave, and checked out our guide to body hair removal at home for tips, try out some of the 7 best smelling body lotions that have us drooling.